• 25 Mar, 2026

 Image

-At first, he treated it like a normal climbing problem.
-He tried pushing the rock, adjusting his arm, and using his equipment for leverage.
+At first he approached the situation like a typical climbing challenge.
+He pushed against the rock, tried adjusting his arm, and used equipment in an attempt to create leverage.
 Minutes passed, then hours.
-The reality slowly became clear β€” he was completely trapped, alone, with limited water, and no one aware of his location.
+Eventually the situation became clear.
+He was completely trapped, alone, with limited water and no one aware of his exact location.

 Days Inside the Canyon